XRPLF/xrpl-dev-portal/content/concepts/tokens/nft-storage.md

 IPFS and Arweave offer solutions for decentralization.
 However, fetching the metadata efficiently can be a problem.
 Querying IPFS or Arweave directly to fetch metadata is not fast enough for modern websites that require immediate responses from users that are scrolling through multiple pages of NFTs that include high-quality media.

-For a list of cloud storage solutions, the blog post [NFT Payload Storage](https://xrpl.org/blog/2023/nft-payload-storage.html).
+See the blog post [NFT Payload Storage](https://xrpl.org/blog/2023/nft-payload-storage.html) for some examples of cloud storage solutions.

 ## Centralized, off XRPL